quthien/playwright/README.md

 # description

-this project is a template for using Playwright with Cucumber, supporting Allure and ReportPortal reporting.
+This project is a template for using Playwright with Cucumber, which supports Allure and ReportPortal reporting.
 The project is configured to use the dotenv library to manage the environment variables.

 ## Installation